jameshanlon/cheese/cheese/pages/2021-02-15-job-vacancy-administrator-pa.md

 built up The C.H.E.E.S.E.
-Project CIC (Cold Homes Energy Efficiency Survey Experts) in Bristol and Bath, winning four awards, including the building industry's most prestigious award: [The Big Innovation Pitch](/2020-03-04-Futurebuild-Buildings-Innovation-Pitch) at Futurebuild last March.
+Project CIC (Cold Homes Energy Efficiency Survey Experts) in Bristol and Bath, winning four awards, including the building industry's most prestigious award: [The Big Innovation Pitch](/news/2020-03-04-Futurebuild-Buildings-Innovation-Pitch) at Futurebuild last March.
 We have developed a unique low-cost thermal imaging system for the interiors of homes that allows targeted 'first retrofit' to reduce energy loss by around a third - using DIY methods and a few hundred pounds.
-We have just been awarded a substantial grant to allow us to develop our Energy Tracing® business and replicate it by franchising UK-wide.
+We have just been awarded a substantial grant to allow us to develop our Energy Tracing® business and replicate it by franchising UK wide, by starting a new company.

 This key position offers the successful applicant the opportunity to make a major contribution to tackling the climate emergency, while also assisting